-9/26/08 http://health.groups.yahoo.com/group/DonorSiblingRegistry/message/11184
+9/26/08 http://health.groups.yahoo.com/group/DonorSiblingRegistry/message/11184 update.
+Later I was told he never showed up.
+What do you think?

 Re: [DonorSiblingRegistry] Does Fairfax Allow Letters to Donors?
 California Cryobank told me I could send a letter and they even said the donor was coming in for an update.
-Later I was told he never showed up.
+Later I was told be power abound up.
 What do you think?